1. Parenting

 ☐ I regularly check what my child is doing when I am not at home.

-Several ticks may point to the effects of helicopter parenting beginning to show, for both you and your child.
+Several ticks may indicate the effects of helicopter parenting beginning to show for both you and your child.

 Simple ways to step back and empower your child